awsdocs/aws-sdk-for-javascript-v3/doc_source/getting-started-browser.md

 1. In the navigation panel on the left of the page, choose **Roles**\.

-1. In the list of IAM roles, click on the link for the unauthenticated identities role previously created by Amazon Cognito\.
+1. In the list of IAM roles, click the link for the unauthenticated identities role previously created by Amazon Cognito\.

 1. In the **Summary** page for this role, choose **Attach policies**\.